 The appearance of covid-19 at the beginning of March 2020 also affected air traffic in Serbia.
-In the circumstances of the pandemic, all the activities of the airlines could not be in line with the usual ones.
-Following the document of the European Commission 'Interpretative Guidelines on EU passenger rights regulations in the context of the developing situation with Covid-19', Brussels 18 March 2020 C (2020) 1830 final, the government of Serbia decided to treat passengers' compensation claims in accordance with the circumstances of force majeure thus exempt airlines from paying damages to passengers.
-In this regard, on 8 May 2020 the government issued Conclusion 343-3718 / 2020-1 recommending airlines to issue a voucher to passengers for cancelled flights due to extraordinary circumstances caused by covid-19 based on when passengers will be able to exercise their rights.
-The rights can be used until 31 December 2021.
+In the circumstances of the pandemic, all the activities of airlines could not be in line with the usual ones.
+Following the European Commission 'Interpretative Guidelines on EU passenger rights regulations in the context of the developing situation with covid-19, Brussels 18 March 2020 C (2020) 1830 final' document, the government of Serbia decided to treat passengers' compensation claims in accordance with the circumstances of force majeure and thus exempt airlines from paying damages to passengers.
+In this regard, on 8 May 2020 the government issued Conclusion 343-3718 / 2020-1 recommending that airlines issue a voucher to passengers for cancelled flights due to extraordinary circumstances caused by covid-19 based on which passengers will be able to exercise their rights.
+The rights can be used up until 31 December 2021.

 v Other legislation

-The emergence of covid-19 was reason for the government suspending air operations in the Republic of Serbia for all commercial flights17 and causing complete disruption of the work of travel agencies in terms of organising air travel.
+The emergence of covid-19 was the reason for the government suspending air operations in Serbia during the spring of 2020 for all commercial flights17 and causing the complete disruption of the work of travel agencies in terms of organising air travel.

-The Air Transport Law in Section 9, Articles 200 and 203 cover the question of regulating environmental protection, the duties of the airport operator, the permissible noise levels and emissions at airports, measurement of noise and the area of noise protection.
-In practice, rules related to this topic completely rely on provisions from the Directive 2002/49/EC, as well as Recommendation 2003/613/EC.
+The Air Transport Law in Section 9, Articles 200 and 203 covers the question of regulating environmental protection, the duties of the airport operator, the permissible noise levels and emissions at airports, measurement of noise and the area of noise protection.
+In practice, rules related to this topic completely rely on provisions in Directive 2002/49/EC, as well as Recommendation 2003/613/EC.
 The Minister of Transport is responsible for enforcing these Directives, with the consent of the Minister of Environmental Protection.18

 Licensing of operations